postcss/autoprefixer/README.md

 ### Rewrite syntax

-Flexbox or gradients have different syntaxes in different browsers (sometimes you need to recalculate agles, sometimes you need 2 old properties instead of new one), but Autoprefixer hides this from you.
+Flexbox or gradients have different syntaxes in different browsers (sometimes you need to recalculate angles, sometimes you need 2 old properties instead of new one), but Autoprefixer hides this from you.

 Just write code by latest W3C specs and Autoprefixer write code